Elementary Music Lessons to Start the Year Fresh – January 2025

 You CAN Make Your Corner of the World a Better Place

-You truly do not know how far your influence may reach.
-You CAN make your corner of the world and beyond a better place.
-No matter where you are in your teaching journey, embrace it.
+You never truly know how far your influence can reach.
+You have the power to make a difference in your corner of the world and beyond.
+Wherever you are in your teaching journey, embrace it wholeheartedly.

 “Do the best you can until you know better.
 Then do better.”